 Stock Option Awards.
-On January 19, 2011, all non-employee directors received an option to purchase 15,000 shares of our Class B Common Stock at an exercise price of \$43.67 per share.
-These options have a fair value of \$11.61 per share.
-These stock options were granted under our Amended and Restated 2005 Stock Incentive Plan, vest ratably over four years and expire on the fifth anniversary of the grant date.
-Additionally, on January 18, 2012, all non-employee directors received an option to purchase 15,000 shares of our Class B Common Stock at an exercise price of \$36.95 per share.
+On January 18, 2012, all non-employee directors received an option to purchase 15,000 shares of our Class B Common Stock at an exercise price of \$36.95 per share.
 These options have a fair value of \$10.72 per share.
+These stock options were granted under our Second Amended and Restated 2005 Stock Incentive Plan, vest ratably over four years and expire on the fifth anniversary of the grant date.
+Additionally, on January 16, 2013, all non-employee directors received an option to purchase 15,000 shares of our Class B Common Stock at an exercise price of \$53.38 per share.
+These options have a fair value of \$13.30 per share.
+These stock options were granted under our Second Amended and Restated 2005 Stock Incentive Plan, vest ratably over four years and expire on the fifth anniversary of the grant date.
+Additionally, on January 16, 2013, all non-employee directors received an option to purchase 15,000 shares of our Class B Common Stock at an exercise price of \$53.38 per share.
+These options have a fair value of \$13.30 per share.
 These stock options were granted under our Second Amended and Restated 2005 Stock Incentive Plan, vest ratably over four years and expire on the fifth anniversary of the grant date.

 Deferred Compensation Plan for Non-Employee Directors.
 The Deferred Compensation Plan, which has been terminated, was a nonqualified deferred compensation plan for the benefit of our non-employee directors, previously enabling them to defer payment of up to 100% of his or her total retainer and fees.
-Certain previously deferred amounts are scheduled to be paid out in future years as elected by our non-employee directors at the time of deferral.
+Certain previously deferred amounts were fully distributed as of January, 2013.